 Beyond the classroom

 The University expanded internationally in 1967 by establishing a campus in Madrid, Spain.
-It was the first US university to be recognized by Madrid’s ministry of eduction as an institution of higher education in the province.
+It was the first US university to be recognized by Madrid’s Ministry of Eduction as an institution of higher education in the province.
 SLU-Madrid offers a complete range of undergraduate programs as well as two graduate degrees.
-More than 670 students study at the Madrid campus each semester.
+More than 826 students study at the Madrid campus each year.